Research

 Current Work

-Recently, my most exciting project revolves around a phenomenon called “Pollinator Recognition”, whereby Heliconia tortuosa distinguishes between its hummingbird visitors.
-Currently, we are trying to determine how exactly this happens.
-What is the mechanism behind the recognition?
 We hypothesize that some hummingbird species, namely green hermits and violet sabrewings, have a specific morphology and behaviour that inadvertently deposits a small amount of nectar on the stigma of the flower which hydrates the pollen and promotes pollen germination.
-We propose that this “nectar drop” is the distinguishing factor between pollinator species that allows for recognition.
+We propose that this Nectar Drop is the distinguishing factor between pollinator species that allows for recognition.